Floreana Giant-Tortoise |

 Spanish common names: Galápago de Floreana, tortuga gigante de Floreana.

 Recognition: ♂♂ 137.6 cm ♀♀ 88 cm.
 Chelonoidis niger was the only species of giant tortoise known to occur on Floreana Island.
-It is recognizable by its strongly saddlebacked carapace.
+It was recognizable by its strongly saddlebacked carapace.

 Natural history: Historically extremely common.
 Chelonoidis niger was a diurnal and terrestrial tortoise inhabiting deciduous forests and evergreen forests.
 Floreana Giant-Tortoises fed on cacti, bitterbush, and grasses,1,2 and obtained water from crevices in the lava rocks or from springs.1 During the rainy season, adults of C. niger descended to the grass covered lowlands to feed.1 Hatchlings were preyed upon by owls.3